Burning graphs through farthest-first traversal: Proposed approximation algorithms

+To this point, we have shown that the first $b(G)$ vertices $f(i)$ cover all the vertices that are covered by some vertex $u^*_i \in S^*$.
+To complete the proof, we have to show that there is a unique vertex $u^*_i$ for each vertex $f(i)$.
+By Observation~\ref{obs:222}, vertex $f(i)$ can cover some vertex $u^*_i \in S^*$ at a distance at most $b(G)-1$.
+Let us assume for a moment that vertex $u^*_i$ equals some vertex $u^*_j$, where $j<i$.
+In this case, by the triangle inequality, the distance from vertex $f(i)$ to vertex $f(j)$ should be at most $2 \cdot (b(G)-1)$ (Eq.~\ref{eq:s}).

+Notice that, under this scenario, all vertices in $V$ are already covered by vertex $f(j)$.
+The reason is that $f(i)$ is the farthest vertex from set $\{f(1),f(2),...,f(i-1)\}$, and $f(j)$ has a covering radius of at least $2\cdot (b(G)-1)$, where $j<i$.
+In summary, under the scenario where $u^*_i=u^*_j$, all the vertices are covered, which means that $f$ is a burning sequence of length $3 \cdot b(G)-2$.
+Let us now explore the case where $u^*_i$ is different from every other vertex $u^*_j$, where $j<i<b(G)$.
+This case is straightforward because each of the first $b(G)$ vertices in $f$ can be associated to a unique vertex $u^*_i \in S^*$.

-The remaining positions of sequence $(S,f)$ can be filled with random vertices (lines 10 to 14).
-By Observation \ref{obs:1}, there is no problem with adding repeated vertices.
-Besides, $f$ is a valid function because it maps each of the $3 \cdot b(G)-2$ positions to only one vertex.
-Therefore, Algorithm \ref{alg:1} returns a sequence $(S,f)$ of length $3\cdot b(G)-2$ that covers all the vertices in $V$.
-The approximation factor of this algorithm is $3-2/b(G)$ (Eq. \ref{eq:7}).
+Finally, $f$ is a valid burning sequence because it maps each of the $3 \cdot b(G)-2$ positions to one vertex, all vertices in the sequence have an assigned position, and it burns all the vertices in $V$.
+The approximation factor of this algorithm is $3-2/b(G)$ (Eq.~\ref{eq:7}).

 \end{proof}